virajvekaria/ES666-Assignment3/README.md

   - Share your folder with me via mail.
 (Not recommended)

 Why should you this?
-After your code is merged, `main.py` file can generate results for stitching of your implementation along with `JanDoe`, `JohnDoe` and hopefully for `DarthVader` if he is able to fix his error till submission deadline: 27th Oct 2024.
+After your code is merged, `main.py` file can generate results for stitching of your implementation and others who opt to submit; along with `JanDoe`, `JohnDoe` and hopefully `DarthVader` if he is able to fix his error till submission deadline: 27th Oct 2024.